Abbot's Hill School: Structure

-The School is very much an all-through school, although for the purposes of educational and pastoral management it is divided into two parts, the Senior School and the Prep School, which are located on the same site.
-The Head of Senior School and Head of Prep School have responsibility for the day-to-day running of the Senior and Prep Schools and they are supported by their own separate management teams.
+The school is an all-through school, although for the purposes of educational and pastoral management it is divided into two parts, the senior school and the prep school, which are on the same site.

-The Senior School educates about 260 girls from Years 7 to 11.
+The senior school educates about 260 girls from Years 7 to 11.
 The normal size of a year group is around 50 girls.
-About two-thirds of the girls joining Year 7 come from the Prep School, although the proportion fluctuates from year to year.
-The Prep School educates about 190 pupils from Nursery to Year 6.
-There are some boys on the roll in the Nursery and in Reception.
+About two-thirds of the girls joining Year 7 come from the prep school, although the proportion fluctuates from year to year.
+The prep school educates about 190 pupils from nursery to Year 6.